 - Open the Company module.

-- Click the Add Receiver button.
+- Click the Add receiver button.

 - Specify the receiver name, the primary address (IP or DNS) and its port, the secondary address and its port (optional).